 The dissociative disorders represent a category of diagnoses about which many clinicians are unfamiliar, and with which many clinicians appear to be very uncomfortable.
 These diagnoses are currently considered to have chronic childhood traumatization in a context of disorganized attachment as their most common etiology, and are considered by many trauma-informed psychotherapists to be on a continuum with other trauma-based disorders.
-Individuals with dissociative symptoms, particularly those with Dissociative Identity Disorder (DID) and Dissociative Disorder Not Otherwise Specified (DDNOS) report multiple experiences of misdiagnosis of their conditions at the hands of well-meaning clinicians who either do not know how to differentiate between the symptoms of DID or DDNOS and similar non-dissociative phenomena, or have been trained to “not believe” in dissociative disorders.
+Individuals with dissociative symptoms, particularly those with Dissociative Identity Disorder (DID), Other Specified Dissociative Disorder, and Unspecific Dissociative Disorder (two new diagnostic categories which appear to overlap with the now-extinct diagnosis of DDNOS) report multiple experiences of misdiagnosis of their conditions at the hands of well-meaning clinicians who either do not know how to differentiate between the symptoms of DID and similar non-dissociative phenomena, or have been trained to “not believe” in dissociative disorders.

-The non-belief stance is not a scientifically supportable one at this time.
+The non-belief stance is not a scientifically supportable one given the large body of empirical research documenting both the reality of dissociation and its biological manifestations.
 The Dutch researcher Ellert Nijenhuis and his colleagues (1999) have demonstrated the physiological correlates of changes in personalities or ego states of individuals diagnosed with DID.
 These clear biological markers of the condition, in which EEG tracings, blood flow rates, and other physiological measures change with changes in personalities, offer what should be unequivocal evidence that at least some individuals diagnosed with DID are not exhibiting an iatrogenic phenomenon, as the “non-belief” school has argued, but rather a biologically documented one that appears to be traumagenic in origin.
-As noted earlier, dissociative symptoms that would now be diagnosed as DID or DDNOS were described by Janet over a century ago, well before the publicity about dissociation that has been posited by some of the “non-belief” authors as the cause of DID.
+As noted earlier, dissociative symptoms that would now be diagnosed as DID or other dissociative disorders were described by Janet over a century ago, well before the publicity about dissociation that has been posited by some of the “non-belief” authors as the cause of DID.

-Persons rarely present to a general psychotherapist with a known diagnosis of DID or DDNOS; dissociative individuals who have an awareness of their condition almost always seek out a therapist with some prior knowledge and experience when available, due to having frequently had negative experiences with non trauma-aware practitioners.
-When a dissociative person is not aware of his condition, he is more likely to present for therapy with other symptoms, frequently including depression that has been intractable to treatment, severe anxiety, or Schneiderian first-rank symptoms of hearing voices.
+Persons rarely present to a general psychotherapist with a known diagnosis of DID or other disociative disorders.
+Dissociative individuals who have an awareness of their condition almost always seek out a therapist with some prior knowledge and experience when available, due to having frequently had negative experiences with non trauma-aware practitioners.
+When a dissociative person is not aware of her or his condition, s/he is more likely to present for therapy with other symptoms, frequently including depression that has been intractable to treatment, severe anxiety, or Schneiderian first-rank symptoms of hearing voices.
 Additionally, the more florid symptoms of these dissociative disorders, particular blackouts, time loss, and fugue, may also be found in persons with severe substance abuse disorders.
-Like all of the other disorders with their roots in trauma, persons with DID or DDNOS can also have comorbid other psychological problems, including any or all of the affective and anxiety disorders, primary substance abuse disorders, and characterological pathologies.
+Like all of the other disorders with their roots in trauma, persons with DID or other dissociative disorders can also have comorbid psychological problems, including any or all of the affective and anxiety disorders, primary substance abuse disorders, and characterological pathologies.

 With all of this in mind, what is the naïve beginning-to-be-trauma-informed therapist to do?
 First, importantly, therapists should be open to the possibility that they may encounter a person with severe dissociative symptoms in their practice.
 The bulk of clinicians who have entered the dissociative disorders field have done so as generalists confronted with their first highly dissociative client who were not scared too badly by the experience to seek further education and become open to continuing to work with this population.

-Persons with DID and DDNOS also frequently have a complex trauma presentation; in fact, some scholars in the fields of trauma and dissociation argue that the dissociative disorders are simply one form of complex trauma occurring in individuals with a strong diathesis to dissociate (van der Hart, Steele, & Nijenhuis, 2006).
+Persons with DID or other dissociative disorders also frequently have a complex trauma presentation; in fact, some scholars in the fields of trauma and dissociation argue that the dissociative disorders are simply one form of complex trauma occurring in individuals with a strong diathesis to dissociate (van der Hart, Steele, & Nijenhuis, 2006).
 The therapist taking on the care of individuals with complex trauma is consequently more likely than a generalist to encounter dissociative symptoms.

 Along with depression, substance abuse disorders, including nicotine dependence, are the most common co-morbid diagnoses for people with a history of trauma exposure.
 Persons with a history of trauma exposure in childhood are likely to start using substances earlier in life, use more substances, and have more difficulties with becoming and remaining substance-free than individuals with no trauma history.
 Development of substance abuse problems in the aftermath of adult-onset trauma exposure is also common.
 Clients presenting with a substance abuse problem are more likely than not to have a trauma history.